PyHDI/flipSyrup/README.md

 [Pyverilog](http://shtaxxx.github.io/Pyverilog/)
 - Python-based Hardware Design Processing Toolkit for Verilog HDL
-- Used as basic code analyser and generator in PyCoRAM
+- Used as basic code analyser and generator in flipSyrup